-Systems and Methods for Classifying Mosquito Larvae From Images Based on Localized Anatomical Components and Their Extracted Masks and Landmarks
+Systems and Methods for Classifying Mosquito Larvae Based on Extracted Masks of Anatomical Components from Images

 Tech ID: 21A055